Someecards Logo

 I showed everything to my husband, and we agreed not to take the kids there.
 I texted my father the following: “Hey, (sister) told me everything.
 We’re not coming.
 We’re taking the kids to McDonalds and telling them that was your surprise.
 You and Prue can come if you want, we’re paying.”
 We did exactly that.
 My father did show up (without Prue), but he was cold with us and left 20 minutes after arriving.

-Both him and Prue are pissed.
+Both him and Prue are p&^%ed.
 My father is angry that my husband and I dismissed his partner’s “heartfelt gesture” towards our daughter.
 Prue also told me that I’m the reason Cleo is “restrictive” (I also don’t like pink), and I’m raising her to be an ungrateful, spoiled brat who is unwilling to compromise.

 To be honest, I get how I could be in the wrong here.
 But at the same time, this just felt like Prue trying to push something Cleo doesn’t like onto her yet again.
 My sister and one of my brothers are on my side (though my sister did say I had been rude).
 My other brother is on the fence.
 AITA?

-Here's what top commenters had to say about this one:
+Here's what people had to say to OP:

 hadMcDofordinner said: